floh22/cmb-atlas-results/README.md

 ## Probe Selection

-To rerun our probe selection run the bash script do_probe_selection.sh in the probe_selection folder
+To rerun our probe selection run the bash script do_probe_selection.sh in the [probe_selection folder](https://github.com/floh22/cmb-atlas-results/tree/master/probe_selection).

 This should first download the newest list of probes and filter with the same filters we applied.
-Or selection was based on the probe list published on 11-Feb-2023 as found [here](https://ftp.ripe.net/ripe/atlas/probes/archive/2023/02/20230210.json.bz2)
+Our selection was based on the probe list published on 11-Feb-2023 as found [here](https://ftp.ripe.net/ripe/atlas/probes/archive/2023/02/20230210.json.bz2)
 To reproduce our filter on this date change the url in line 29 to this.
 Our filtered list can be found in the archive file probe_list.zip.